pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 #### Loss and Return

-Loss functions need to be minimized whereas value functions need to be maximized.
+Loss functions need to be minimized, whereas value functions need to be maximized.
 Functions such as mean-squared-error accentuate the difference between the obtained and expected.
 If the difference is smaller than 1, then the loss diminishes, whereas it aggravates if the difference is larger than 1.
 Ideally, in probabilistic modelling, the output is obtained from a softmax layer, so the loss diminishes.
 In this case, it is conducive to use mean-absolute-error.

 $$
 \begin{equation}
     \displaylines{
         L_{mse} = \frac{1}{2} \frac{\sum_{e} \Vert y - \hat{y} \Vert^{2}}{\vert E \vert} \\
-        L_{mae} = \frac{\sum_{e} \vert y - \hat{y} \vert}{\vert E \vert}
+        L_{mae} = \frac{\sum_{e} \Vert y - \hat{y} \Vert}{\vert E \vert}
     }
 \end{equation}
 $$